Canepro/tf-hello-azure/README.md

 # Terraform: Azure Hello Cloud

+> ⚠️ **Note:** Public blob access is enabled for demo purposes only.
+Do not use this configuration in production environments

 Purpose
 This repo is a minimal, secure-by-default Terraform example that provisions:
+-
 - An Azure Resource Group

 - A Storage Account with secure settings

 It’s designed as an easy starting point for learning Infrastructure as Code (IaC) on Azure with Terraform while showing good practices like version pinning, tagging, linting, and optional remote state with locking.

 What it creates
+-
 - Resource Group

 - Storage Account with:
   - TLS 1.2 minimum
   - HTTPS-only